maxcornell/NST_for_video/README.md

 Install ffmpeg: git clone https://git.ffmpeg.org/ffmpeg.git ffmpeg

-chop.sh will cut a .mov into its constituent frames as .png. combine.sh will combine enumerated .png files into a .mp4.
+Chop.sh will cut a .mov into its constituent frames as .png.
+Combine.sh will combine enumerated .png files into a .mp4.
 Directories must be set for both scripts.

 Run the .ipynb file in Google Colab.
 You'll have to set up your directories.